-It Was Never About the Veterans, Flag, or Respecting America...
-It Is About Continuing to Control Black People
+Hating Kaepernick Was Never About Respecting America.
+It's About Controlling Black People

 This is a narrative largely absent from the continual tirades about the offensiveness of Kaepernick’s peaceful demonstrations.
 It’s seldom that the millions of people slamming the football player’s method of resisting oppression bring up homeless veterans.
 If they ever do, 45 percent of them is never discussed in any capacity; that whopping 45 percent of homeless veterans are Black men and women.

-Nonetheless, Trump—like many other conservatives—did address Kaepernick’s demonstration.
+Nonetheless, Trump ― like many other conservatives ― did address Kaepernick’s demonstration.
 On September 22, Trump called Kaepernick a “son of a bitch” and accused him of disrespecting the American flag.

-On September 25, Trump posted a series of tweets about the NFL, but one tweet stood out the most: Trump denied that his issue with Kaepernick protesting is not race related.
+On September 25th, Trump posted a series of tweets about the NFL, but one tweet stood out the most: Trump denied that his issue with Kaepernick protesting is race related.
 He said that it’s about respecting the country.

 It’s clear that Trump has no idea what respect is.
 Because since the beginning of his presidency, he has insulted over 650 people, places, and things on Twitter.

 Though conservatives may not admit it, their anger towards Kaepernick is completely race related.
-As suggested in my last piece, all African American activists—past or present—has faced adversaries similar or worse to what Kaepernick is experiencing now.
+As suggested in my last piece, all African American activists ― past or present ― have faced adversaries similar or worse to what Kaepernick is experiencing now.

 This is not about the American flag, respect for the country, or the troops that fought for this country.
 This is about race.